 In Puerto Montt, we’ve stayed at a local Hospedaje Polz (Bed & breakfast) in a private room for 20,000 CLP (30 USD) including breakfast which we didn’t book beforehand.
 A local man working at a bus station offered to take us there right after we left the bus.
 Lucky for us, it was close to the bus station and also the price online was the same as he offered.

 Puerto Natales, from which you visit Torres del Paine National Park, has many great options.
-We’ve stayed at W circuit hostel in a private room for 20,000 CLP (30 USD).
-It’s a little cozy place with a very well equipped kitchen and accommodating staff.
+We’ve stayed at the W circuit hostel in a private room for 20,000 CLP (30 USD).
+It’s a little cozy place with a very well-equipped kitchen and accommodating staff.

-Puerto Williams, the southernmost city in the world, is very tiny and have only a few options.
+Puerto Williams, the southernmost city in the world, is very tiny and has only a few options.
 We’ve stayed in hostel Dientes for 12,000 CLP (18 USD) per person including breakfast.
-Although it was a dorm room, we had it all to ourselves – perks of traveling in the shoulder season.
+Although it was a dorm room, we had it all to ourselves – perks of travelling in the shoulder season.

 National food is not something we look for intentionally.
 We usually try something that’s new for us that locals recommend.